-- 2 Select Clocks > Alarms. - 3 Select an alarm. - 4 Select an option: - To turn the alarm on or off, select Status. - To change the alarm time, select Time. - To set the alarm to repeat regularly, select Repeat, and select when the alarm should repeat. - To select the type of alarm notification, select Sound & Vibe. - To turn the backlight on or off with the alarm, select Backlight. - To select a description for the alarm, select Label. - To delete the alarm, select Delete.

-Using the Countdown Timer

-- Select an option:

-- From the watch face, hold •

-- From the watch face, press .
+Editing an Alarm Select an option: • From the watch face, hold • From the watch face, press • Hold 2 Select Clocks > Alarms.
+3 Select an alarm.
+4 Select an option: · To turn the alarm on or off, select Status. · To change the alarm time, select Time. • To set the alarm to repeat regularly, select Repeat, and select when the alarm should repeat. · To select the type of alarm notification, select Sound & Vibe. · To select a description for the alarm, select Label. · To delete the alarm, select Delete.
+Using the Countdown Timer Select an option: • From the watch face, hold • .
+From the watch face, press Hold 2 Select Clocks > Timers.
+Select an option: • To set a countdown timer for the first time, enter the time using the touchscreen or the • and · To set a countdown timer without saving it, select Quick Timer, and enter the time. • To set and save a new countdown timer, select Edit > Add Timer, and enter the time. · To set a saved countdown timer, select the saved timer.

-- Hold .

-- 2 Select Clocks > Timers.

-- 3 Select an option:

-- To set a countdown timer for the first time, enter the time using the touchscreen or the and . buttons.

-- To set a countdown timer without saving it, select Quick Timer, and enter the time.

-- To set and save a new countdown timer, select Edit > Add Timer, and enter the time.

-- · To set a saved countdown timer, select the saved timer.

-- 4 Press to start the timer.
+4 Press to start the timer.

-- 5 If necessary, select an option:
+5 If necessary, select an option:

 - To stop the timer, select

-- To restart the timer, select \mathbf{O} .
+- To restart the timer, select D.

 - To save the timer, select > Save Timer.

 - To automatically restart the timer after it expires, select > Auto Restart.

 - To customize the timer notification, select > Sound & Vibe.